OpenSensorsIO/blog/source/_posts/2014-10-30-an-open-data-startup.markdown

 middleware we would be happy with, how I would have laughed at you....

 ## Hardware is very Hard
-After spending some time working under the radar, towards the middle of 2014 year the Internet of Things [hypecycle](http://www.forbes.com/sites/gilpress/2014/08/18/its-official-the-internet-of-things-takes-over-big-data-as-the-most-hyped-technology/) suddenly went into overdrive.
+After spending some time working under the radar, towards the middle of 2014 the Internet of Things [hypecycle](http://www.forbes.com/sites/gilpress/2014/08/18/its-official-the-internet-of-things-takes-over-big-data-as-the-most-hyped-technology/) suddenly went into overdrive.